 Preferential financial support: 40 percent of the principal

-“Issue small and microcredit loans to qualified local corporate banks, and continue to provide preferential financial support at 40% of the principal.”
+“Issue small and microcredit loans to qualified local corporate banks, and continue to provide preferential financial support at 40 percent of the principal.”

 These are implemented to help SMEs thrive, as well as stabilize the employment of citizens in China.
 At the same time, the policy also states that this policy and all of its kind are necessary to be studied and increase to support individual industrial and commercial households.